esmf-org/esmf/doc/index.rst

 part of a conservative regridding operation, so the weights are properly generated for the cell centers in the file.

-Mesh creation also supports boolean flags to specify whether or not to add an area property to the Mesh (add_user_area), or to add a mask (add_mask)
+A Mesh may also be created with boolean flags to specify whether or not to add an area property to the Mesh (add_user_area), or to add a mask (add_mask) held by the NetCDF variable indicated in the optional argument, varname.

+A number of optional boolean arguments are also supported to create a structured Grid from a file.
+These include isSphere to indicate whether the grid is spherical or regional, addCornerStagger to add the corner stagger information to the Grid for conservative regridding, addUserArea to specify whether to read in the cell area from the NetCDF file or to calculate it, and addMask to add a mask held by the NetCDF variable indicated in optional argument, varname.
+In addition, for GRIDSPEC format files, coordNames argument can be used to specify the coordinate variable names to use in the case where multiple options exist in the NetCDF file.

 ============
 Interface